 Continuing the foodie and history theme, stay at the stylish Caley Hall Hotel, a manor house dating back to 1648, with a relaxing bar and AA rosette-awarded restaurant.

 RELATED POST: 26 Norfolk Food & Drink You Must Try!

 Best for: relaxing, walking, escaping Cromer, families

-Overstrand is an attractive coastal village to the east of Cromer, situated on a cliff-top overlooking a fine sandy beach, great for families.
-Around a two mile walk from Cromer, Overstrand is one of the best North Norfolk villages to base yourself if you prefer somewhere quieter, but still want access to all the attractions.
+Overstrand is an attractive coastal village to the east of Cromer, situated on a cliff top overlooking a fine sandy beach, great for families.
+Around a two mile walk from Cromer, Overstrand is one of the best North Norfolk villages in which to base yourself if you prefer somewhere quieter but want access to all the attractions.

 The village grew up around its fishing industry and a few fishing boats are still based here.
 In the latter part of the 19th century, the village came into prominence, and was known as “the village of millionaires”.
 The famous Edwardian architect Sir Edwin Lutyens designed a number of houses in and around the village.